10 Effective Pregnancy Exercises for Normal Delivery

 - Hold for five breaths

-Squats are important as they help in the contraction and loosening of the pelvic muscle and help reduce delivery pain.
-Taking position with the support of a gym ball or holder, will give a good pressure to the pelvic area and thighs.
+Squats are important, as they help in the contraction and loosening of the pelvic muscle and help reduce delivery pain.
+Taking a position with the support of a gym ball or holder will give good pressure to the pelvic area and thighs.

 - Breathe and bend down to acquire a sitting position.

-- Waiting for a second, return to your starting position.
+- Wait for a second, and return to your starting position.

 - Slowly return to the standing position with feet well supported.

-Exercising in pregnancy offers a range of benefits for the mother and ensures higher chances of normal safe delivery.
+Exercising during pregnancy offers a range of benefits for the mother and ensures higher chances of normal safe delivery.
 It also provides the following benefits,

 - Prevents weight gain

 - Prepares a mother’s body for a normal delivery